windawake/laravel-reset-transaction/README.md

 Install the version between laravel5.5-laravel8, and then install the package
 >composer require windawake/laravel-reset-transaction dev-master

-First create the ResetProductController.php controller, create the ResetProductModel.php model, create two database tables reset_transaction and reset_product.
+First create the ResetOrderController.php controller, create the ResetOrderModel.php model, create two database tables reset_transaction and reset_order.
 These operations only need to execute the following commands to complete all
 ```shell
 php artisan resetTransact:create-examples
 ```